orestesleal/qemu_openbsd_sparc/README.md

 ```

 # NOTE
-This methid will not use kernel acceleration, since on *AMD64*
+This method will not use kernel acceleration, since on *AMD64*
 architectures anything that is not the same arch will use
 full software emulation.
 With that said, with a normal *CPU*
 you will be able to use the VM without issues, to install